 Copper saucepans conduct heat well and allow precise temperature control, heating up and cooling down rapidly.
-Copper looks good but is not easy to keep clean and needs to be coated so it won't contaminate the food.
+Copper looks good but isn't easy to keep clean and needs to be coated so it won't contaminate the food.

 Cast iron saucepans have a very even heat transfer at low settings, but take longer to heat up and cool down.
 Iron is very heavy, and it can rust and become brittle.
-While enamel coatings can help stop rust, they can chip if roughly handled.
+While enamel coatings can help stop rust, they can chip if handled roughly.